 One aim of American Studies is to help you understand the underlying system of beliefs that informs every aspect of American culture—its myths, institutions, politics and literature, its characteristic dreams and rituals.
 Another is to understand the uses and limits of different methods and intellectual disciplines as tools for exploring the complexities of a culture.
 And a third, no less important, is to understand the American present in relation to the American past.
 To these you will add your own objectives.

-You can concentrate in American Studies by taking four subjects, at least one of which must be in History and one in Literature (variances are possible).
+You can concentrate in American Studies by taking four subjects, at least one of which must be in Historical Studies and one in Literature (variances are possible).
 Concentrations may be organized around periods, problems, or themes.
-A HASS Concentration may include only ONE (1) subject that also counts toward the HASS Distribution Requirement.
+A HASS Concentration may include only one subject that also counts toward the HASS Distribution Requirement.
 You may include more than one only if the additional subject will NOT count as a HASS Distribution subject in your degree audit.

 Below is a partial listing of American Studies subjects.
 Other courses may be included in your program at the American Studies advisor’s discretion.